ahopgood/ahopgood.github.io/_posts/2018-07-07-lombok-sub-builders.markdown

 ```

 ## The solution for objects
-This time I needed to extend with a Role object, again I used a sub builder:
+This time I needed to include an Array of `Role` objects, again I used a sub builder and extended my base class:
 ```
 @Getter
 @ToString